 - lumps and bumps on the genitals.

-Remember that many people who have an STI do not develop any symptoms and may not be aware they have an infection that can be passed on to their sexual partners, which is why check-ups are so important.
+Many people who have an STI do not develop any symptoms and may not be aware they have an infection that can be passed on to their sexual partners.
+This is why check-ups are so important.

 STIs are passed on during sex